 Polling finds that “20 percent of Americans would deny Muslims who are American citizens the right to vote.”
-While over 60 percent of Republican voters support separate internment for the children of migrants at the border. – Washington Post report.
+While 68 percent of Republican voters support separate internment for the children of migrants at the border. – Washington Post report.

 “You’d have to invoke quantum theory to explain it.”

 A couple living in Amesbury, Wiltshire (eight miles from Salisbury, scene of the nerve agent attack on Russian spy Sergei Skripal and his daughter Yulia last March), Dawn Sturgess and Charlie Rowley, were taken to hospital on Saturday night, unconscious, with a mystery illness at first assumed to be a drug overdose.

 “The police and government … said they were keeping an open mind….
 By the end of the evening, the police announced the tests showed it was Novichok, a type of nerve agent originally developed in Russia.” – BBC News

 Someone had recognized the symptoms from the last incident.
 As it just happened to be the same hospital that saved the lives, just about, of the Skripals.
 And just up the road, boffins at the chemical weapons research establishment were instantly able to confirm the samples were indeed Novichok.